 Do you consider yourself a sweater?
 Maybe you’ve looked around a workout class at others—during the warm-up—and asked, “Why do I sweat so easily?” or found yourself drenched after a seemingly easy walk around the block.
-Read on to find out why it happens and how you can cool down.
+Read to find out why it happens and how you can cool down.

 The main difference between having hyperhidrosis and sweating easily and heavily is that having hyperhidrosis causes your body to sweat for no reason, according to the Cleveland Clinic.

-“Sweating is essential for our health as it is our body’s natural process for excreting toxins and regulating body temperature,” says Michele Green, MD, a board-certified cosmetic dermatologist based in New York City.
+“Sweating is essential for our health, as it is our body’s natural process for excreting toxins and regulating body temperature,” says Michele Green, MD, a board-certified cosmetic dermatologist based in New York City.
 “If you’re somewhere warm, exercising, or feeling nervous or scared, your sweat glands secrete water and minerals to stabilize blood temperature.”

 But if you’re no longer in the heat or exercising, your body should stop secreting sweat.
 For those who have hyperhidrosis, the signal to produce sweat doesn’t turn off, Dr. Green says.
-Below, dermatologists explain causes and contributors of hyperhidrosis and other reasons you may sweat easily.
+Below, dermatologists explain causes and contributors of hyperhidrosis and other reasons why you may sweat easily.

 What Causes Excessive Sweating?